 Adaptation is an iterative process and should be reviewed regularly.
-Please provide details of any measures or systems that are in place to ensure that climate risks are reviewed and responded to on a regular basis.
-This may include review timescales for risks assessments provided under question 4a or details of review periods for strategies, plans and policies specified under question 4b.
+Please provide details arrangements to review current and future climate risks, for example, what timescales are in place to review the climate change risk assessments referred to in Question 4(a) and adaptation strategies, action plans, procedures and policies in Question 4(b).

 This information is useful in determining whether there is organisational capacity and commitment to assess and manage climate risks regularly.
 Relevant tasks in the Framework include: